RedHill Biopharma Stock Set to Reverse Split on Thursday, March 23rd (NASDAQ:RDHL)

-RedHill Biopharma Ltd. (NASDAQ:RDHL – Get Rating) shares are going to reverse split on the morning of Thursday, March 23rd.
+RedHill Biopharma Ltd. (NASDAQ:RDHL – Get Rating)’s stock is set to reverse split on Thursday, March 23rd.
 The 1-40 reverse split was announced on Thursday, March 23rd.
-The number of shares owned by shareholders will be adjusted after the market closes on Thursday, March 23rd.
+The number of shares owned by shareholders will be adjusted after the closing bell on Thursday, March 23rd.

 Separately, StockNews.com initiated coverage on shares of RedHill Biopharma in a research report on Thursday.
-They issued a “hold” rating for the company.
+They set a “hold” rating for the company.

 RedHill Biopharma Company Profile